Boulton and Park

-Thomas Ernest Boulton and Frederick William Park were Victorian cross-dressers.
+Thomas Ernest Boulton and Frederick William Park, otherwise known as Stella and Fanny respectively, were Victorian cross-dressers.
 Both were homosexual men from upper-middle-class families, both enjoyed wearing women's clothes and both enjoyed taking part in theatrical performances—playing the women's roles when they did so.
 It is possible that they asked for money for sex, although there is some dispute over this.
-In the late 1860s they were joined on a theatrical tour by Lord Arthur Clinton, the Liberal Party Member of Parliament for Newark.
-Also homosexual, he and Boulton entered into a relationship; Boulton called himself Clinton's wife, and had cards printed showing his name as Lady Arthur Clinton.
+In the late 1860s Boulton was in a relationship with Lord Arthur Clinton, the Liberal Party Member of Parliament for Newark; Boulton called himself Clinton's wife, and had cards printed showing his name as Lady Arthur Clinton.
+Clinton joined Boulton on a theatrical tour, playing male roles opposite Boulton.

 Boulton and Park were indiscreet when they cross-dressed in public, and came to the attention of the police.
 They were under police surveillance for a year before they were arrested in 1870, while in drag, after leaving a London theatre.
 When they appeared at Bow Street Magistrates' Court the morning after the arrest they were still clothed in the women's dresses from the previous evening; a crowd of several hundred people were there to see them.
 The two men were subjected to an intrusive physical examination from a police surgeon and held on remand for two months.
 They were charged with conspiracy to commit sodomy, a crime that carried a maximum prison sentence of life with hard labour.
 Just before the case started Clinton died, possibly of scarlet fever or suicide; it is also possible his death was faked and he fled abroad.
 The case came before the Court of the Queen's Bench the following year, Boulton and Park with three other men.
 All five were found not guilty after the prosecution failed to establish that they had anal sex.
 The judge, Sir Alexander Cockburn, the Lord Chief Justice, was highly critical of the police investigation and the treatment of the men by the police surgeon.
 Boulton and Park admitted to appearing in public dressed as women, which was "an offence against public morals and common decency".
 They were bound over for two years.